 To conduct Phase 3 clinical trials or other clinical trials we will need sufficient cash resources to conduct those undertakings.
 We will also need to obtain sufficient dosages of GR-MD-02 for such trials.
+Manufacturing of

-Manufacturing of GR-MD-02 is performed by third parties on a contract basis and production is ongoing to generate what we believe is sufficient quantities of GR-MD-02 for planned Phase 3 clinical trials.
+GR-MD-02 is performed by third parties on a contract basis and production is ongoing to generate what we believe are sufficient quantities of GR-MD-02 for planned Phase 3 clinical trials.
 Manufacturing could become delayed due to circumstances beyond our control which could delay any planned Phase 3 clinical trials.
 Further because of limited resources, we have curtailed most of our expenditures in research focused on the development of an oral galectin inhibitor to replace our current drug candidate that is delivered via infusion.

-We have been a defendant in a shareholder derivative action, and any future such lawsuits may adversely affect our business, financial condition, results of operations and cash flows.
+We have previously been a defendant in a shareholder derivative action, and any possible future such lawsuits may adversely affect our business, financial condition, results of operations and cash flows.

-We and certain of our officers and directors were defendants in a state court shareholder derivative action.
-This lawsuit, nor concluded, is described in Part I, Item 3 "Legal Proceedings" in this Form 10-K. In addition, there is the potential for additional shareholder litigation and for governmental investigations and/or enforcement actions.
+We and certain of our officers and directors have previously been defendants in a state court shareholder derivative action that concluded in our favor.
+In addition, there is the potential for other future shareholder litigation and for governmental investigations and/or enforcement actions.
 Similar lawsuits in the future may divert our attention from our ordinary business operations, and we may incur significant expenses associated with their defense (including, without limitation, substantial attorneys' fees and other fees of professional advisors and potential obligations to indemnify current and former officers and directors who are or may become parties to such actions).
 If similar lawsuits do arise in the future, we may be required to pay material damages and fines, consent to injunctions on future conduct and/or suffer other penalties, remedies or sanctions.
 Accordingly, the ultimate resolution of these matters could have a material adverse effect on our business, results of operations, financial condition, liquidity and ability to meet our debt obligations and, consequently, could negatively impact the trading price of our common stock.
 Any existing or future shareholder lawsuits and any future governmental investigations and/or enforcement actions could adversely impact our reputation, our relationships with our customers and our ability to generate revenue.